-Distributions from a South African trust to a non-resident beneficiary Income distributed to a non-resident beneficiary is taxed in the hands of the beneficiary on a source basis in South Africa.
+Distributions from a South African trust to a non-resident beneficiary As from 1 March 2024, income distributed to a non-resident beneficiary is taxed in the trust.
+Prior to this the beneficiary was taxed.

-A capital gain distributed to a non-resident beneficiary is taxed in the trust.
-Where the income is attributable to a donation or other similar disposition by a resident donor, it is deemed to accrue to the resident donor and is taxed in that donor's hands.
+As from 1 March 2019, a capital gain distributed to a non-resident beneficiary is taxed in the trust.
+Prior to this the beneficiary was taxed.
+Where the income is attributable to a donation by a resident donor, it is deemed to accrue to the donor and is taxed in the donor's hands.